 John, D., 2002.
 The Use of multimedia in Telecare systems to improve the performance of users with different cognitive skills.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: